FINAL THOUGHTS ON VIETNAM

 THE PEOPLE

-There is no doubt Vietnam is a special place but its USP is something you will not get anywhere else.
-Due to the large amount of motorbikes in the country it makes buying a bike actually feasible!
-The shape of the country also lends itself very well to be explored via the main spine road with only short detours.
+There is no doubt Vietnam is a special place, but its USP is unique.
+Due to the large number of motorbikes, buying a bike is actually feasible!
+The shape of the country also lends itself well to being explored via the main spine road with only short detours.

-What really surprised me the most was the attitude and how welcoming the local people are.
-Considering what would the western world (America) put them through during the war I didn’t notice any ill feeling and they were clearly trying to move on, something I’m sure would be more difficult had it been the other way around.
+What really surprised me was the attitude and how welcoming the local people are.
+Considering what the western world (America) put them through during the war, I didn’t notice any ill feelings.
+They were clearly trying to move on, which would be more difficult if it had been the other way around.

 VALUE

-As visitor numbers continue to increase, Vietnam is no longer the cheaper alternative to Thailand but if you are willing to get off the beaten path you’ll be able to experience the value that everyone talked about in the past.
-Not to mention the authentic experiences also on offer.
+As visitor numbers continue to increase, Vietnam is no longer the cheaper alternative to Thailand.
+However, if you are willing to get off the beaten path, you’ll experience the value everyone talked about in the past, not to mention the authentic experiences also on offer.

 FINAL THOUGHTS